 Conclusion

-After analysing three possible options, it was decided that the ATmega32u4 would provide the best prototyping platform for the project with the best prospects for future expansion, while remaining accessible and low cost.
+After analysing three possible options, it was decided that centering the design around the ATmega32u4 would provide the best prototyping platform for the project with the best prospects for future expansion, while remaining accessible and low cost.

-In selecting the ideal prototyping platform, it was noted that the Arduino Nano [6] provided adequate functionality.
+In selecting the ideal prototyping platform, it was noted that the Arduino Nano [6], which uses the ATmega32u4, provided adequate functionality.
 However the PJRC Teensy 2.0 [7] provided a more rounded set of features at a lower cost, while remaining equally accessible and using the same tooling.
 In addition to this, the Teensy 2.0’s size – roughly one third smaller than the Arduino Nano – meant the final prototype would be smaller and more portable.
 As a result the decision was made to acquire the Teensy 2.0 as the prototyping board of choice.